-Students who move rooms without authorization from the Office of Residence Life & Housing will be fined \$150 to their university account, face disciplinary action, and may be moved back to their original room.
-Residence Life & Housing keeps track of room assignments to help identify the location of residents for safety and security purposes as well as to track the availability of space for all students applying for housing
+Students who move rooms without authorization from the Office of Residence Life & Housing will be fined \$75.00 to their university account, face disciplinary action, and may be moved back to their original room.
+Residence Life & Housing keeps track of room assignments for two essential reasons:

+- 1. To help identify the location of residents for safety and security purposes - 2.
+To track the availability of space for all students applying for housing